OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 #### 2. Protégé and OWL basics

-OEO is based on the Web Ontology Language OWL and uses Manchester Syntax.
+The OEO is based on the Web Ontology Language OWL and uses Manchester Syntax.
 Protégé is the tool used for OEO development.

 :oep-icon-text: To become familiar with Protégé and OWL, we recommend studying the [Pizza tutorial](https://www.michaeldebellis.com/post/new-protege-pizza-tutorial) by Micheal DeBellis, especially chapter 1 to 7.
 For the tutorial, as well as OEO development, you will have to install Protégé on your computer.